 More than 30 higher learning institutions and public research institutes are members of the wider SND network, striving to create a national infrastructure for open access to research data.
 The SND network members are committed to establishing local support functions for research data, so called Data Access Units.
 At SLU, Data Management Support (DMS) functions as Data Access Unit and supports researchers in the areas of data management, preservation, and publication.

 The seven consortium universities contribute expertise through so-called domain specialists with experience and knowledge from different research fields and research data management.
 The domain specialists function as a bridge between groups of researchers and the research community at large, and between the data repository and the local units for research data support.
 SLU contributes expertise in climate- and environmental data to SND.

 Domain Specialists in Climate and Environmental Data at SLU

 The domain specialists at SLU monitor the research data development in the climate- and environmental domain.
 They advise on domain specific matters such as controlled vocabularies and metadata standards and are involved in information and education initiatives.
 They also participate in national and international collaborations, and work towards an increased understanding, use, and publication of open research data.

-Works with data management and data quality within Data Curation Unit and The Unit for Data Management Guidance and Development.
+Works with data management and data quality within Data Management Support and The Unit for Data Management Guidance and Development.
 Background in environmental databases and coordination of terrestrial and limnological field research infrastructures.

 Ida Taberman, business developer